Skip to content

 glimpse-shell applets link

-Then replace __dev__ or add the applet id directly in a panel section:
+Then add the applet id to a panel section:

 toml